wouterwietses/cars-trip/NOTES.md

 - ✅ Refactor car into EVCar and GasolineCar
 - ✅ should be able to travel using the battery
 - ✅ should add up mileage after every trip

+## 🍅 Pomodoro 6

+- ✅ api get all vehicles, no vehicles added